Wahoo Fitness ELEMNT ROAM Review

 Value

 The ELEMNT ROAM isn't exactly the most affordable cycling computer out there.
 It comes in a bit above the median, but for a GPS computer with a robust, user-friendly app that tears it up across road, mountain, trail, and even hiking, it's really quite a good deal.
-We've mentioned elsewhere that the head unit isn't as elegant as some of the other competitors, particularly the larger touchscreen models, it makes up for that by being a little more durable and not having the touchscreen go all screwy if you're in the rain or dripping sweat from your face.
+We've mentioned elsewhere that the head unit isn't as elegant as some of the other competitors, particularly the larger touchscreen models.
+It makes up for that by being a little more durable and not having the touchscreen go all screwy if you're in the rain or dripping sweat from your face.
 It's a practical, high-function bike computer that is well worth its price, especially if you're a display fiddler.

 Conclusion